Online LLB Course: Can You Really Pursue a Legitimate LLB Degree Online

 Also Read: LLB Distance Learning: Course Duration, Admission 2025, Eligibility, Salary & Scope

-Comparing Offline LLB Vs Online LLB: What Should You Know?
+Offline LLB Vs Online LLB: What Should You Know?

-Offline LLB vs Online LLB is a trending debate between law aspirants in India.
+Offline LLB vs Online LLB is a trending debate among law aspirants in India.
 While online courses offer flexibility, the Bar Council of India (BCI) does not recognise them for legal practice.
 Offline LLB degrees, on the other hand, provide hands-on training, recognition, and eligibility for enrolment as advocates.

 Offline LLB